 Through a customization project, you can tailor your portal or intranet to set up these audiences, and target any content you see fit, from news, articles, resources, videos, or notifications, through your digital platform.

-2. Hyper-personalization helps your Internal Communications to prioritize what matters
+2. It helps HR / Internal Communications to prioritize what matters

 Showcasing every piece of content you have in your main banner or carousel is today’s equivalent of screaming all the time.
 Your portal and intranet should be able to provide you different spaces and locations to promote internal campaigns and even ads, or communications “real state”, as we like to call it.
 When you leverage different spaces and create a catalogue of portal locations, your Internal Communication team can prioritize content and promote content in more strategic ways; for example, a small, correctly placed ad in your front-line worker’s portal homepage.
 Remember, we are aiming for the long run: understanding, engaging and promoting action takes time, constant effort, thoroughness and strategy.

-3. Hyper-personalization gives you the power to create targeted campaigns
+3. It gives you the power to create targeted campaigns

 Through attributes and roles, an Internal Communications team can create a campaign that will only be seen by specific audiences.
 For example: Recommendations on Covid-19 protocol for travelling employees.
 This content can be promoted exclusively for employees that travel abroad, such as the Sales department, the Marketing department and the R&D department.
 The more relevant the content is for that audience, the more likely it will be consumed and successfully promote action.
 Moreover, it can be supported with additional resources, such as videos, training, surveys, forms or automated reminders, that can expand the reach of your campaign.

-4. Hyper-personalization keeps your employees and workforce engaged
+4. It keeps your employees and workforce engaged

 With hectic schedules and ever-growing demands, having the time to find what you need to work better is scarce.
 Employees and associates rarely take the time to search and browse, but rather go in “ask and resolve” mode first.
 With a hyper-personalized approach that creates a relevant homepage and/or important notifications for your audience, you build a connection of trust with your employee: your portal or intranet now recommends content, attends to them, and saves them time.
 Creating a personalized digital experience for your employees is not an easy task; however, when done properly, it directly supports their needs and increases satisfaction and loyalty to the company.
 The more positive the connection is with your business portal, the more engaged they are, resulting in better productivity.

-5. Hyper-personalization gives your analytics and insights a new depth on employee behavior
+5. It gives your analytics and insights a new depth on employee behavior

 One important difference between deploying a campaign online and offline is that, in a digital channel, you can “see” how your audience interacts with your deployed campaign.
 Analytics are not exclusive to the Marketing team: understanding what your employee needs, what they find interesting and relevant, and even collecting the common search terms they use, can give you insight on how to improve overall communication.
 The hyper-personalization approach adds a layer of depth to portal and intranet analytics: by building audiences, you can see behavior in the different groups you define, performance of targeted campaigns, and reviewing important KPIs such as outreach, time in content, bounce rate, engagement, opens, clicks and more.

 Being able to connect fast and efficiently with the team is the basis to build responsive organizations.
-Digital Experience Platforms (DXPs) provide modern functionality and capabilities that can set the foundation for many integral processes, including an effective, action-oriented Internal Communications approach.
+Digital Experience Platforms (DXPs) provide modern functionality and capabilities that can set the foundation for many integral processes, including an effective, action-oriented Internal Communications approach through an employee portal.
 Check our case studies, with companies like UPS and its front-line communication challenges, or KFC and its intranet that focuses on franchises and restaurants management.
-Reach out to us if you want to how to apply this to your business – we are here to help your message come across.
+Reach out to us if you want to how to apply this to your business—we are here to help your message come across.